boazbk/crypto/lec_12_lattices.md

 The crucial observation is that even if we don't know how to solve linear equations, we can still combine several equations to get new ones.
 To keep things simple, let's consider the case of encrypting a single bit.

+> # { .pause }
+If you have a CPA secure public key encryption scheme for single bit messages then you can extend it to a CPA secure encryption scheme for messages of any length.
+Can you see why?

 We think of the public key as the set  of equations $\iprod{a_1,x}=y_1,\ldots, \iprod{a_m,x}=y_m$ in the unknown variables $x$.
 The idea is that to encrypt the value $0$ we will generate a new _correct_ equation on $x$, while to encrypt the value $1$ we will generate an _incorrect_ equation.
 To decrypt a ciphertext $(a,\sigma)\in \Z_q^{n+1}$, we think of it as an equation of the form $\iprod{a,x}=\sigma$ and output $1$ if and only if the equation is correct.